-How easy is it to switch to biometric scanners?
+How easy is it to switch to biometric clocking in machines/scanners?

-What happens when you decide to make the switch from traditional clocking-on machines or swipe card systems to biometric handscanners or fingerprint readers?
+What happens when you decide to make the switch from traditional clocking-in machines or swipe card systems to biometric scanners or fingerprint readers?
 We asked our customers…

-There are lots of reasons to make the switch to biometrics:
+There are lots of reasons to make the switch to biometric clocking in machines:

 - Hand scanners and fingerprint readers are far more secure